nyoewono/NY_YellowTaxi_TripBehaviour_Analysis/README.md

 * Taxi: https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page
 * Weather: https://w2.weather.gov/climate/xmacis.php?wfo=okx

+## Report

+The report can be found in this link: https://github.com/nyoewono/NY_YellowTaxi_Ratings/blob/main/report.pdf

 ## Info

 This project was a submission for The University of Melbourne's Applied Data Science (MAST30034) assignment 1